Apology Emails: Best Practices and Examples

 Apology email where you’re not the initiator can be actually called an apology letter to a customer as it normally goes as a plain text one.

-A well designed HTML email reponse may be considered as a waste of time.
+A well-designed HTML email response may be considered as a waste of time.
 Especially, if the issue is the case of emergency and requires an immediate reply.

 Note: the situation with the apologize emails you initiated is quite the opposite — a beautiful design here will be considered as care and respect.